- Director: Andrew Pignataro

 - Dean of Students Website

-The Office of the Dean of Students assists in the educational and social development of all MSU students.
+The Office of the Dean of Students assists in the educational and social development of all Montclair State University students.
 The dean, associate deans, conduct officer and office staff work with students, faculty and staff in addressing crisis and non-crisis student concerns including, but not limited to, medical withdrawals, conduct violations, disabling conditions, emergency loans for educational purposes and other factors that affect students retention and graduation from Montclair State University.

 The Office of the Dean of Students includes: